the-cafe/git-ai-commit/README.md

 - `-s` `--setup`

-  Adds a basic git hook by generating a `.git/hooks/prepare-commit-msg` script in your git repo.
+  Adds a git hook by generating a `.git/hooks/prepare-commit-msg` script in your git repo.

+- `-sh` `--setup-husky`

+  Integrate our hook into your [husky git hooks](https://typicode.github.io/husky/) by generating a `.husky/prepare-commit-msg` script in your git repo.

 - `-r` `--remove`